kaniini/mastodon-hardened/HARDENED.md

 Note: Block notification suppression does mean that the abusers may be able to view newly published statuses on multi-user servers.

+## Design goals

+* Unintended redistributions of statuses to the general public should be considered a safety-critical issue.

+* Private statuses (DMs, follower-only posts) must never be leakable to the general public.

+* DMs must be redesigned in the UI to ensure no accidental leakages.

+* Third-party applications should be blockable by the admins, so that third party apps which cause users to harm themselves (e.g. private status leakage to public) could be blocked.